Hey guys,

 Not coming up with it in your mind.

-Keep finding the inhales and the exhales.
+Keep finding the inhales and the exhale And whenever you're ready,

 You can slowly begin to rock your neck side to side,

-Maybe dropping it down to your chest,
+Maybe dropping it down.

-Maybe back as you look up to the sky.
+If you look up at the sky.

 Slowly opening your eyes if you feel ready to do so.